opea-project/GenAIExamples/comps/finetuning/README.md

-# LLM Fine-tuning Microservice
+# Fine-tuning Microservice

-LLM Fine-tuning microservice involves adapting a base model to a specific task or dataset to improve its performance on that task.
+Fine-tuning microservice involves adapting a model to a specific task or dataset to improve its performance on that task, we currently supported instruction tuning for LLMs, finetuning for reranking and embedding models.

 ## 🚀1.
 Start Microservice with Python (Optional 1)